ccc-js/convnetjs2/README.md

 ## Compiling the library from src/ to build/

 If you would like to add features to the library, you will have to change the code in `src/` and then compile the library into the `build/` directory.
-The compilation script simply concatenates files in `src/` and then minifies the result.
+The compilation script use [browserify](http://browserify.org/) to generate the distribute file for web browser.

 The compilation is done using an npm script by browserify